 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 For disclosure purposes, the level within which the fair value measurement is categorized is based on the lowest level input that is significant to the fair value measurement.

-The carrying amounts and fair values of the Company's financial instruments, all of which are based on Level 2 inputs, as of June 30, 2018 and December 31, 2017, were as follows (in thousands):
+The carrying amounts and fair values of the Company's financial instruments as of September 30, 2018 and December 31, 2017 were as follows (in thousands):

 13. Related Party Transactions